 So, here is the list of the top Android Emulators for PC.
 Further down the article, we’ll be discussing the pros and cons of these emulators in detail.

 Best Android Emulators for your PC and Mac: 2020 Edition

 Game Loop, previously known as Tencent Gaming Buddy, recently made it to the top Android emulators for PC, thanks to exclusive support for Call of Duty Mobile game on PC.

 Before the launch of COD, the emulator for Android only supported PUBG and a bunch of gaming titles from the Tencent Developer.

 GameLoop is truly dedicated to Android gaming, hence the lack of support for other Android apps.
-The silver lining is GameLoop is one of the best Android emulators for Windows 10 PCs, offering relentless gaming performance.
+But the silver lining is GameLoop is one of the best Android emulators for Android gaming.